Sky Eats Airplane (album)

-Sky Eats Airplane is the second and final album by American metalcore band Sky Eats Airplane.
+Sky Eats Airplane is the second and final album by American electronicore band Sky Eats Airplane.
 The album was recorded in early 2008 with producer Brian McTernan and was released on July 22.
 The album contains 11 tracks, 8 of which are new and 3 of which that are re-recorded versions of previously released demos.
-The album is the band's first album as a 5 piece and without former vocalist/programmer Brack Cantrell.
+The album is the band's first album as a 5-piece and without former vocalist/programmer Brack Cantrell.
 It is also the first and last album with vocalist Jerry Roush.
 Prior to the album's release a video for the first single "Numbers" was made and was released on March 27, 2009.

 The album debuted at #172 on The Billboard 200 chart with first week sales of 4,000.